AfricasTalkingLtd/africastalking-java/README.md

 ## Initialization

-The following static methods are available on the `AfricasTalking` class to initialize the SDK:
+The following static methods are available on the `AfricasTalking` class to initialize the library:

-- `initialize(USERNAME, API_KEY, Format = XML, Currency = KES)`: Initialize SDK.
+- `initialize(USERNAME, API_KEY, Format = XML, Currency = KES)`: Initialize the library.

 - `setEnvironment(Environment = PRODUCTION)`: Define environment.
 Can either be `Environment.SANDBOX` or `Environment.PRODUCTION` (by default)